dnjp/litefs/README.md

 These are the common lfs commands:

-    add    <directory>   Add directory to the local database of verified hashed contents.
+    add    <directories> Add directories to the local database of verified hashed contents.

     status               List the hashed content that is currently stored.